 - Once boiling, brush down the sides of the pan with a water-moistened pastry brush.
 Attach a candy thermometer to the pan, making sure not to let it touch the bottom.

-- Cook and stir gently every minute or so until the temperature reaches 245°F (118°C).
+- Without stirring, cook until the temperature reaches 245°F (118°C).
 Immediately remove from heat and stir in 1 teaspoon of salt, the vanilla extract, vanilla bean seeds, and butter.
 The mixture may burst and bubble, so be careful stirring.

-- Pour the hot caramel into the prepared baking pan and top with coarse sea salt.
+- Pour the hot caramel into the prepared baking pan and top with coarse sea salt, if desired.
 Allow to cool at room temperature, uncovered, for 4 hours or overnight (no need to cover).